DeepC2: AI-powered Covert Command and Control on OSNs: Possible Countermeasures

+\section{Possible Countermeasures}

-As proof of concept, the parameters in this work are conservative.
-There are ways to enhance the security and robustness of DeepC2.
+There are some ways to enhance the security of DeepC2, and we discuss them in Appendix~\ref{app:enhance}.
+In this section, we discuss the possible countermeasures.

-In the design of bots, the vectors can be longer than 128.
-It makes analysis and collisions for avatars even more difficult.
-The threshold of distances can be lower than 0.02, as the undistributed avatars and the distances are within the authority of attackers.
-They can choose those with lower distances as avatars and balance the efficiency and accuracy according to their needs.
-Additionally, more losses can be introduced during the processing of avatars, like compression, deformation, format conversion, etc. This makes it harder to recover the avatars.

-For addressing, the botmaster can select more topics.
-Botmasters can publish commands on the selected topics, and bots can choose one randomly to find botmasters.
-The confusion makes the C\&C more robust.
-As shown in Table~\ref{tab:osn}, attackers can also use other fields in OSNs to convey customized content to others.
-The openness of OSNs provides convenience for ordinary users, but it can be utilized by malicious users.
-For instance, attackers could post on a trend or comment on a tweet, and bots would identify botmasters and obtain commands from botmasters' profiles.
-Other platforms, such as Weibo and Tumblr, can also be utilized.

-As stated before, attacks should maintain some accounts to publish different commands.
-To reduce the specious behaviors of accounts, attackers can maintain them by imitating normal users or social bots \cite{ferrara2016rise}.
-They can post tweets and retweet, comment, and ``like'' other tweets every day.
-This work can be done manually or automatically \cite{TwitterRegBulk2021}.
-When attackers need to publish a command, attackers can select one account and maintain other accounts as usual.

-\subsection{Possible Countermeasures}

-Traditional malware detection methods such as behavior analysis can be applied in this case to detect bots.
-There are periodical behaviors of bots.
-According to the rules set by attackers, bots need to visit Twitter trends periodically.
-After the selection of a trending topic, bots need to crawl tweets and avatars to find botmasters.
-This series of operations can make up a behavioral pattern of bots.
-In this way, the bots can be detected.
+\textbf{Behavior Analysis.} Traditional malware detection methods such as behavior analysis and traffic analysis can be applied to detect the malware~\cite{botminer08}.
+There are periodic behaviors of the malware.
+They need to visit Twitter Trends periodically.
+After selecting a trending topic, they need to crawl tweets and avatars to find attackers.
+This series of operations can make up a behavioral pattern.
+In addition, the periodic net flow is also a noticeable feature.

-Taking down a botnet needs collaborations across departments or even nations.
-In this scenario, it is recommended that security analysts share the bots samples to the communities as well as the related OSNs once they appear so that every party can make their contributions in the mitigating works.

-As there are many ways to utilize OSNs, OSNs should take measures to avoid being abused.
-They can strengthen themselves by stronger verification on users, adding restrictions on available contents, and cooperating with security communities.